This article was updated on 31 July 2020 to reflect confirmation that IR35 rule changes will take effect from April 2021.

-How will this proposed change impact businesses in the recruitment sector?
+How will this affect businesses in the recruitment sector?

-Under the detailed proposals, medium and large businesses in the private sector (excluding those that are ‘wholly overseas’) will have a number of new obligations in relation to services provided through an intermediary on or after 6 April 2021, these changes will also apply to the public sector.
+The reform will mean that medium and large businesses in the private sector (excluding those that are ‘wholly overseas’) will have a number of new obligations in relation to services provided through an intermediary on or after 6 April 2021.
+These changes will also apply to the public sector.
 The existing public sector off payroll rules will continue to apply until 5 April 2021.

 The recruitment agency will then be required to pass on the determination to the next party in the labour supply chain, for example a second agency.
 Failure to pass on the determination will result in the tax and NIC liabilities resting with the party that fails to pass on the determination.